benjaminhansen/filament-draftable/README.md

 # Filament Draftable

 Provides a <code>Draftable</code> trait that you can add to your Resource pages to allow saving data as a draft.
-All data is stored in a Laravel-encrypted browser cookie.
+All data is stored in your browser's localStorage and is encrypted using Laravel's encryption.

 ## Installation